 - 5 sprigs of fresh thyme

 - 2 tsp sea salt +more to taste

 - freshly cracked black pepper to taste

 - Stir in the rice making sure it’s coated nicely with all the oils and let it toast for a few minutes.
-Season with the sea salt and black pepper, add the bay leaves and pour in the chicken stock.
+Season with the sea salt and black pepper, add the bay leaves, thyme sprigs and pour in the water or chicken stock.

 - Bring to a simmer, cover with a tight lid.

 - At this point you can continue to cook it on the stove top for 15 minutes on low flame or transfer it to a preheated 375 F degree oven and bake for 20 minutes.